Packing light is an art, and you can master it too.

 Bring a travel towel

-A travel towel is a good, lightweight thing to bring with you, for those times you want to go to the beach, or in case you are staying at a hostel that doesn’t provide towels (it actually happened to me plenty of times, including a year ago in Ethiopia).
+A travel towel is a good, lightweight thing to bring for those times you want to go to the beach, or in case you are staying at a hostel that doesn’t provide towels (it actually happened to me plenty of times, including a year ago in Ethiopia).

 A good alternative to travel towels are sarongs.
 They pack super light and dry really quickly.